 - headphones -even for littlest kids games, no sound should emanate from any device by any person of any age on any flight, ever!

-- earplugs, if your headphones aren't noise cancelling, if you I NC headphones, I like to download spa sounds onto my device for sleeping.
+- earplugs, if your headphones aren't noise cancelling, If you have NC headphones, I like to download spa sounds onto my device for sleeping instead of earplugs.
 You can get over 100 "songs" for 99 cents on iTunes!
 I listen first to pick the the ones that don't have sounds that annoy me, and play about 25 of them on a repeat.

 - an inflatable neck pillow which saves space in your carry on